 The Village Meeting will include opportunities for cultural exchange and involve a panel of Zimbabwean guests.
 We invite all Zimbabweans in attendance at the festival to join our panel of guests, whether or not you are teaching or performing.
 This is also the time for the annual public Zimfest Association (ZA) business meeting, which will include a discussion about future Zimfest plans, a report on the membership organization, and a discussion on ZA Board initiatives.
 We look forward to feedback from festival participants on all topics.
 If you are interested in joining the fun and excitement of helping to organize an annual Zimfest or taking part in ZA Board policy-making, please contact the Board at for more information.

-Students join their teachers on stage in an exuberant demonstration of what they learned at two workshops at Zimfest 2018.
-The Festival Highlights shows were so popular at Zimfest 2015 and 2016 that we are staging another this year.
-Zimfest staff asked two teachers to choose workshops that would work well as showcases, and we think the two listed above are great choices!
-We are encouraging attendees to sign up for these workshops and, if you are available, to show up 15 minutes before the listed performance time.
-(But don’t worry, we’d love to have you take either of these workshops whether or not you perform!)
+The workshop groups scheduled to take part in the Festival Highlights and Gumboot Flash Mob are shown below.
+We are encouraging attendees to sign up for the highlighted workshops and, if you are available, to show up 15 minutes before the listed performance time.
+(But don’t worry, we’d love to have you take these workshops whether or not you perform!)

 Late Night Gatherings